-Dorset has one of the best known coastlines in England extending eastwards from Lyme Regis with numerous sandy beaches, ideal for family holidays and no shortage of Dorset cottages to rent.
-The town of Poole is home to one of the world’s largest natural harbours and there are many nature reserves and marine parks along the coast.
-Notably, Chesil Bank, a huge pebble beach, stretching from Weymouth to Bridport.
-There are also many attractive coves such as Lulworth.
+Dorset has one of the best known coastlines in England.
+Extending eastwards from Lyme Regis the coast has numerous sandy beaches, perfect for family holidays.
+The town of Poole is home to one of the world's largest natural harbours and there are many nature reserves and marine parks along the coast.
+Notable amongst these is Chesil Bank, a huge pebble beach stretching from Weymouth to Bridport.
+There are also many attractive and unique coves such as Durdle Door and Lulworth Cove.

 In the west of Dorset the landscape is made up of undulating wooded countryside with a patchwork of small fields.
 The flat expanse of the Blackmore Vale, dominates the north of Dorset.
 This is farming country with ancient hedgerows and winding country lanes.
 Perfect walking territory where one can spend many hours exploring the maze of narrow lanes, footpaths and bridleways.